dqops/dqo/docs/working-with-dqo/set-up-data-streams/set-up-data-stream.md

 The YAML files in DQO support code completion in code editors such as Visual Studio Code.
 Remember to install YAML extension by RedHat and Better Jinja by Samuel Colvin

-To add data stream using the DQO Shell, follow the steps below.
+To set up a default data stream at the data source level, follow the steps below.

 1. Run the following command in DQO Shell to edit YAMl configuration file and define data stream.